Opioid Resource Grant Program

 Understanding the need for expediency, and to simultaneously balance an objective of developing long-term solutions, our initial opioid resource grant offering will be dedicated to generating ideas from those who know best, tapping into bright and innovative organizations across the U.S.

-We invite nonprofit, grant-funded, organizations to apply for a grant, by providing proposals that describe how the AmerisourceBergen Foundation can best contribute resources and funding to address opioid abuse and misuse.
-Grants will be awarded for the most innovative and constructive solutions and priority will be given to concepts addressing these key areas of focus:
+We invite nonprofit, grant-funded, 501(c)3 organizations to apply for a grant, by providing proposals that describe how the AmerisourceBergen Foundation can best contribute resources and funding to address opioid misuse.
+Grants will be awarded for the most innovative and constructive solutions and priority will be given to concepts addressing these three key areas of focus:

 - Safe disposal